winesbyjeremy/winesbyjeremy.com/_posts/2019-02-02-inglenook_public_tasting.markdown

 The driveway is quite long and leads you to a large parking lot that is next to the largest campus I have seen in the Napa Valley so far.
 What's more, it contrasts wineries like Hall in that everything about the campus looks and feels historic.
 The backstory of this land seems surreal when you hear about it, but once you explore and read the signs that are everywhere, you really start to understand that this land is special.

+{% picture inglenook/2.jpg alt="" title="So bright outside..." class="center-image" %}
+***Caption Title:*** *After parking in the large lot they have, you'll walk past a large veranda on the way to the main winery building.
+I know why that veranda exists now - it gets really bright outside and makes selfies tough.
+And yes, those are grapevines over my shoulder.*
+{: .center-caption }

+{% picture inglenook/3.jpg alt="" title="Too much shade..." class="center-image" %}
+***Caption Title:*** *I feel like Goldilocks; this angle has too much shade.
+That shade is caused by the massive winery building, while behind me is the large open area that is perfect for mini-picnincs and enjoying bottles outside.
+The resolution on my camera phone may be bad, but the view is really nice.*
+{: .center-caption }

 Inglenook, or more accurately the winery that existed before it was purchased and named Inglenook, was founded by a Finnish animal fur trader in the 1850s, who had been responsibe for a vast amount of charting along the west coast.
 He was a wine conneiseur, his wife a San Francisco socialite.
 It's no surprise that they compromised and moved from fur trading to operating a winery in Napa.
 And it certainly wasn't about the money - he wanted to show the world that he could make wines that could rival the world’s best in France.
 This, a 100+ years before the Judgement of Paris.
 Just hearing about the passion and history is enough to get you excited about the wines.

-{% picture inglenook/2.jpg alt="" title="There was none left for me..." class="center-image" %}
-***Caption Title:*** *I feel like I needed to include a picture of this bottle in the post.
-If you are wondering why, I'd recommend doing some research on the older Niebaum-Coppola wines that were released.
-Then, you will understand...*
-{: .center-caption }

 When Francis Coppola purchased the land, Robert Mondavi immediately called him to setup a dinner.
 At this dinner, Mondavi proceeded to explain the history and potential to Francis, practically charging Coppola that he had the moral responsibility to restore Inglenook to its former glory.
 After digging some 50+ year old wines out of the Inglenook cellar and tasting them with Mondavi, Coppola was convinced and so the dream was born.
 And if that isn't enough to get you excited, the current consulting winemaker (Philippe Bascaules) happens to be the President of Chateau Margaux, who now flies back to California every few months to make sure that Inglenook is producing amazing wines, as nature intended.
 Coppola is also Italian – that’s why there is a Zindandel (known in Italy as Primitivo) here.
 If you want French styled wine that just has great balance and takes avantage of Napa's strengths, you need to try these wines: